WebOrigami/docs/content/async-tree/ObjectMap.md

 import { ObjectMap } from "@weborigami/origami";

-// Wrap an object to create an async tree. export default new ObjectMap({
+// Wrap an object to create a map. export default new ObjectMap({
   Alice: "Hello, Alice.",
   Bob: "Hello, Bob.",